 In a world rattled by a pandemic that has brought about the greatest economic crisis in a generation, leaving millions of people out of jobs, this crisis of credibility could escalate.
 Marketing and communications experts at financial institutions have a complex and urgent task on their hands: how can they use thought leadership to improve trust?

 Fortunately, there is a silver lining.
 As Edelman’s Trust Barometer notes, businesses maintain a lead over governments and non-governmental organisations on competence and ethics, which gives them something to work with as they try to win over the public.
 Two-thirds of people in the research want CEOs to lead on change and not wait for governments to make the first move.

 In January, the annual Davos summit in Geneva brought the idea of ‘fairer economies’ into sharper focus as part of its broader theme: ‘a crucial year to rebuild trust’.
 And it highlighted stakeholder capitalism, which is a growing force for rebuilding trust with the public.
 But the sector has not done enough to show that it really recognises the advantages of gearing investments towards social and environmental goals in building fairer economies.
 For instance, few commitments set out in a letter signed by 181 CEOs of the Business Roundtable in 2019 are yet to come to fruition.

 There is a clear business case for them to get going.
 Research by PwC finds that ESG funds in Europe could see a threefold increase in assets by 2025 , overtaking the number of conventional funds.
 And there is another side to the business case: these new sector trends can help to show the public that the sector is listening carefully to its concerns and responding accordingly.

 This is where thought leadership comes in.

-Thought leadership in 2021 will start with trust
+Financial services thought leadership in 2021 will start with trust

 Thought leadership from businesses in the financial centres of the world needs to communicate a willingness to listen to the concerns of stakeholders as well as shareholders.